Part II of VI:

 In the context of an 80-95 CE date, the church had just witnessed the Neronian reign of terror, during which time Peter and Paul had been killed, and was either currently experiencing or just on the cusp of Domitian's hostility (81-96).
 Though the severity of persecution in direct association with Domitian has been debated, tensions between the church and the imperial state at this time were an unquestionable reality.
 Instead of leaving the ending of Acts open to mystery interpretation (evident by the many varying scholarly views about it), Luke could have used Paul's martyrdom as a model to parallel the hardships and persecution the Christian movement was undoubtedly undergoing, or would undergo at the time -- the intent Clement I and other church fathers clearly had in their own works; smoldering the flames of religious fervor by taking up Paul's torch and following the example of courage and faith he displayed that many of them would undoubtedly face due to political and social pressures.

 There is no guessing about Paul's message at the very end of Acts.
 His pronouncement against the Jews implies a clear finality; that the open window for them to receive the gospel as God's exclusive people has now been closed.
 In light of that message, Luke could have seized the opportunity to emphasize the message by portraying Paul as God's true prophet, able to pronounce the coming destruction that would befall Jerusalem and underscoring the ultimate culmination of Christian victory (I'll discuss this more later).
-Remember, we're trying to suppose not only Luke's intent as an evangelist editor driven by ulterior motives, and a conclusion that fits consistently with the period genre, but how Luke dramatically built up the suspense in the last five chapters to get to that point.
+Remember, we're trying to suppose not only Luke's intent as an evangelist editor driven by ulterior motives, and figuring out a conclusion that would fit consistently with the period genre, but how Luke dramatically built up the suspense in the last five chapters to get to that point.

 In other words, no one can read the mind of a first century writer.
-However, post-70 proponents may certainly entertain such imaginations about Luke's ulterior motives, and so can we.
+However, post-70 proponents may certainly entertain such imaginations about Luke's ulterior motives, but so can we.
 The imagination of Acts proposed by post-70 proponents, however, doesn't seem to be the type of apologetic one would expect of the ending or a Christian evangelist of that period whose intent is to perhaps entertain, encourage, inspire, teach, mold and shape Christendom around events that would have been reflective and familiar to his audience; during a time social and political opposition against the church would have been a reality to at least some degree.

 In any event, not only are we left with the reality of a building drama in the last five chapters of Acts only to leave its audience depleted with unanswered questions, but Luke intentionally leaving out Paul's martyrdom is starkly inconsistent with what was common with martyrdom celebration reflected in Christian tradition particularly with such an important apostle as Paul.
 It is also glaringly inconsistent with martyrdom spectacle reflected elsewhere in Luke's own work with much more minor characters.